spinalcordtoolbox/spinalcordtoolbox/documentation/source/tutorials/pages/registering-different-data-from-the-same-session.rst

 Step 1: Segmenting MT1 data
 ***************************

-First, we will run the ``sct_deepseg_sc`` command to segment the spinal cord from the anatomical image.
+First, we will run the ``sct_deepseg_sc`` command to segment the spinal cord from the image containing the magnetization transfer pulse.

 .. code:: sh